Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional performance and carrier diversity.
+Global Connectivity GradeBReliable regional performance with a growing carrier base.

-Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hub is Marseille.
+Direct Cloud On-Ramps0 – as of January 2026Marseille serves as the primary regional on-ramp hub.

-Sales Tax20% VAT – as of September 2025Standard French turnover tax rate.
+Sales Tax20% VAT – as of January 2026Standard French value-added tax for services.

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 10.
-The market features approximately 10–15 carriers, including international players like Cogent and EXA Infrastructure, as of September 2025.
+The market features 10–15 carriers as of January 2026, including international players such as Cogent and EXA Infrastructure.
 This diversity prevents vendor lock-in and supports competitive pricing for transit and transport.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are currently no direct on-ramps in the immediate metro area as of September 2025.
-Most enterprises leverage private transport or virtual cross-connects to reach major cloud hubs in Marseille or Paris.
+There are currently no direct on-ramps in the immediate metro area as of January 2026.
+Enterprises typically use private transport or virtual cross-connects to reach major cloud hubs in Marseille.

-Internet Exchange Points (IXPs): The region is served by local nodes of France-IX, which facilitates localized peering and reduces the need to backhaul traffic to Paris as of September 2025.
-This setup keeps regional traffic efficient and lowers latency for local users.
+Internet Exchange Points (IXPs): The region is served by local nodes of France-IX as of January 2026.
+This localized peering reduces the need to backhaul traffic to Paris, keeping regional traffic efficient and lowering latency for local users.

-Bare Metal: General availability remains steady through regional providers, with service options from companies such as OVHcloud and Leaseweb as of September 2025.
-These providers offer quick-deploy infrastructure for firms that need to scale without the lead times of traditional colocation.
+Bare Metal: General availability remains steady through regional providers as of January 2026.
+Service options are available from companies such as OVHcloud and Leaseweb for firms that need to scale without the lead times of traditional colocation.

 Power Analysis

-Average Cost Of Power: Industrial electricity ranges from €0.19/kWh to €0.25/kWh as of September 2025.
-This pricing is supported by a generation mix approximately 68% nuclear and 22% renewables, providing price stability compared to markets reliant on natural gas.
+Average Cost Of Power: Industrial electricity ranges from €0.19/kWh to €0.25/kWh as of January 2026.
+This pricing is supported by a generation mix of approximately 68% nuclear and 22% renewables, providing price stability compared to markets reliant on natural gas.

 Market Access, Business & Tax Climate